Famous/framework/learn/guides/best.md

 ### Relational joins

-To keep module code as concise and declarative as possible, in implementation of the BEST architecture should make use of a [relational join](http://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators) system that can apply behaviors to any subset of a module's visual elements.
+To keep module code as concise and declarative as possible, in implementation of the BEST pattern should make use of a [relational join](http://en.wikipedia.org/wiki/Relational_algebra#Joins_and_join-like_operators) system that can apply behaviors to any subset of a module's visual elements.
 Consider this snippet, which expresses that "the `position` return value should apply to all `view` elements":

     // behavior
     view: {